Frequently Asked Questions

 How many countries have I been to?

-My goal has always been to explore the regions, tribes, and wildlife of the Earth that captivate me the most.
-Along the way, I’ve come to realize that every country in the world holds its own unique allure and significance.
-This has led me to set a new goal: to visit every country on Earth, but not in a rush—taking my time to fully experience each place.
+My lifelong goal has always been to explore the regions, tribes, and wildlife that captivate me the most.
+Over time, this passion evolved into something deeper: the realization that every country on Earth holds its own unique magic, stories, and significance.
+That understanding inspired a new mission—not to simply tick boxes, but to visit every country on Earth with intention, curiosity, and respect for what makes each place distinct.

-I have now visited all 197 United Nations (U.N.) recognized countries, and if you include territories like Antarctica, Greenland, and nations with limited or no formal recognition by the U.N., such as South Ossetia and Transnistria, I’ve visited over 250 countries and territories.
-Each journey has brought its own adventures and discoveries, and I look forward to continuing this pursuit of exploration and understanding.
+I’ve now visited all 197 United Nations–recognized countries.
+And if you include far-flung territories like Antarctica and Greenland, along with nations with limited or no formal U.N. recognition such as South Ossetia and Transnistria, the number rises to over 250 countries and territories.

 What are my most memorable travel experiences?